 Does nordvpn give your data to the police heres the real deal?

 NordVPN does not log user activity, which limits what can be handed over in response to police requests, but no service can guarantee complete immunity in every legal scenario.
 Always review the privacy policy and consider additional privacy practices.
+Does nordvpn charge monthly your guide to billing subscriptions 2026

 Is NordVPN legally required to store data?